ucsb-cs156-w21/STARTER-jspa01/README.md

   need to visit
   <https://codecov.io/gh/YOUR-GITHUB-ID/REPO-NAME-HERE> instead.

-* On that page, there should be a so-called *download-token* value, a series of letters and numbers like a very long password.
+* On that page, there should be a so-called *upload-token* value, a series of letters and numbers like a very long password.
 You'll need to copy/paste that value, so keep that window open.

 * Visit your repo, go to the Settings tab for the repo (not the Settings tab for your GitHub account)